SoftHu/tos_avg/En/MainStory_dialogue_02.md

 This is my &lbrace;sex.sibling&rbrace;.]
 1758988547395240 -->1758988331295399[End]
 Start -->1758987591518858[<b>Speaker 👉 Oda:</b>
-\n&lbrace;playername&rbrace;, what kind of a town do you hope to build together?]
+\n&lbrace;c.playername&rbrace;, what kind of a town do you hope to build together?]
 1758987591518858 -->|A prosperous town.|1758987649910418[<b>Speaker 👉 Musashi:</b>
 \nAh, a merchant, I see.